-While I spent a morning at the hairdressers with Katherine and Carol, I sent Peter was out for the day on a fishing charter with Garth (a different Garth) on ‘MacAttack’.
+While I spent a morning at the hairdressers, I sent Peter out for the day on a fishing charter with Garth (a different Garth) on ‘MacAttack’.
 Peter got a lift back with ‘Leigh from South Australia’, both of whom were very happy with their catch.
 They spent until 8pm filleting it all up on some of the best fish tables we have ever seen.
 The tables are under cover, large stainless steel with water outlets washing all the waste to the middle.
 All the left-over bits go into a dedicated bin for collection by the aquarium.
 And the whole setup didn’t smell.
 I was impressed.
-If anything, there needs to be more of the tables, as they were in constant use
+If anything, there needs to be more of the tables, as they were in constant use.

 I think the boat parts for the stabilizers are being sent from the USA via Mars, but there are far worse places to be stuck.